google/fuzzer-test-suite/tutorial/libFuzzerTutorial.md

 that this bug can be easily found by fuzzing.

 [This repository](https://github.com/google/fuzzer-test-suite)
-contains read-to-use scripts to build fuzzers for various targets, including openssl-1.0.1f where the 'heartbleed' bug is present.
+contains ready-to-use scripts to build fuzzers for various targets, including openssl-1.0.1f where the 'heartbleed' bug is present.

 To build the fuzzer for openssl-1.0.1f execute the following: